psyflo/hcibaselreport/README.md

 ## How to install this package

 1. Open R Studio
-2. Paste the code below into the console
+2. Paste the code below into the console & press Enter

 ```r
 if (!requireNamespace("devtools")) install.packages("devtools")